AlexanderStavrop/ArchLinux_Installation-and-Essentilas/README.md

     - In the **Applications** section
         - In the **File Associations** tab
             - *text (Plain)*
                 - *Application Preference Order* &rarr; "Gedit", "Vim", "Notepadqq"
+        - In **Default Applications**
+            - Change "Terminal emulator" to "kitty"
 - ***Touchpad and keyboard settings***
     - In the **Input Devices** section
         - In the **Keyboard** tab